hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/intro.md

 # OpenFaaS on Kubernetes #

-(This draft tutorial is under construction.
-Contact me for questions: jonathan.johnson@dijure.com, November 19, 2018)

 ![OpenFaaS](/javajon/courses/kubernetes-serverless/openfaas/assets/openfaas.png "OpenFaaS serverless framework")

 [OpenFaaS](https://www.openfaas.com/) is a framework for building serverless functions with Docker and Kubernetes which has first class support for metrics.
 Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.